covid19datahub/COVID19/styleguide.md

 For GitHub repositories, we use `github.username.repository` (lowercase).
 Hyphens and dashes are dropped.
 For instance https://github.com/CSSEGISandData/COVID-19 becomes `ds_github.cssegisanddata.covid19.R`

-For data sharing portals, such as https://www.arcgis.com, we use the domain of the portal with the suffix corresponding to the [Alpha-2 ISO 3166-1](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) code of the country providing the data.
+For open data sharing portals, such as https://www.arcgis.com, we use the domain of the portal with the suffix corresponding to the [Alpha-2 ISO 3166-1](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) code of the country providing the data.
 For example, the Swedish Public Health Agency is proving the data at https://www.arcgis.com/home/item.html?id=b5e7488e117749c19881cce45db13f7e which becomes `ds_arcgis.se.R` (`SE` being the 2 letter ISO code for Sweden).

 ### Code style